vmware-tanzu/secrets-manager/examples/using-init-container/README.md

 ./register.sh
 # Verify that the workload pod has initialized:
 kubectl get po -n default
-# Tail the workload’s logs and verify that the secret is there:
+# Tail the workload's logs and verify that the secret is there:
 ./tail.sh
 ```